brookisme/ng_on_rails/README.md

 ```

 ##### Service: Rails
-As will be discussed in detail [below](#locals_to_json) NgOnRails will now provide you with a Rails-service that can be injected into your Angular Controllers.
+As will be discussed in detail [below](#locals_to_json), NgOnRails provides a Rails-service that can be injected into your Angular Controllers.
 This service has all your rails variables contained in json.
 So @page and @pages will get mapped to Rails.page and Rails.pages to be used by your angular app.

 ##### Directives: render and render\_view
 NgOnRails provides you with two directives, `render` for displapying angular partials and `render_view` for displaying angular views.
 More details [here](#render_directives).